 Here’s a preview of my interactive location map for my booked clients:

 This map is like a virtual tour of Mammoth Lakes and the surrounding highlights with color photos I’ve taken of each place.
+There are over 45 pins!
 So you can see all the great spots without leaving your living room.
 If you’re planning from afar, this is a visual key to picking out the elopement spot that works for you.
 Details like what seasons and time of day are best for each location are included.
 It will help you plan your activities, accommodations, and your day’s itinerary.
 Lastly, it’s easy to have a great backup location picked out with this map in front of you.
 Having that Plan B in your back pocket will keep your planning stress-free!

 Ready to start panning your Mammoth Lakes elopement?
 Contact me!